WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 Sync triggers ↑ Back to top

-Products that are ticked to be synced will automatically trigger an inventory check in addition to the 5 minute check with Lightspeed during the following events:
+Products that are ticked to be synced will automatically trigger an inventory check with Lightspeed during the following events:

 - Before a customer views a product page